-- Again Mrs. Meade shows no mercy with her gun and kills Michael Langdon's horses after he arrives at Outpost 3, which then decay as they fall to the ground.
+- Again Mrs. Meade shows no mercy with her gun and kills Michael Langdon's horses after he arrives at Outpost 3, who then decay as they fall to the ground.
 It is additionally horrifying that somebody would be willing to harness two horses to a carriage and send them into a nuclear wasteland.
 Not to mention the unseen something that drags one of the horse carcasses out of sight under the bushes...

 The Morning After